marigold-dev/training-nft-4/solution/app/src/README.md

 ## Update in `OffersPage.tsx`

-Copy the content below, and paste it to `OffersPage.tsx`
+We introduce the quantity and remove the `token_id` variable.
+Replace the full file by the following content:

 ```typescript
 import { InfoOutlined } from "@mui/icons-material";